The Swan and Cygnet Harp Design

 On the left is our brand new (as of July 2016) Swan Harp.
-On the right is the Swan we have made for over 30 years.
-The new Swan is more compact with the string spacing the same as it's always been, the string angle a little tighter making the reach to the lowest strings not as far as it was.
+On the right is the Swan harp we have made for over 30 years.
+The new Swan is more compact with the string spacing the same as it's always been.
+The string angle is a little tighter making it much easier to reach the lowest strings.
 It is a little smaller making it weigh a little less and it also can accomodate not only nylon and folk gut but the fluorocarbon as well.
 We think you will like this new design!!

-This is a Walnut Cygnet in the new design.
+This is a walnut Cygnet in the new design.
 The main difference is where the pillar meets the neck.
 In the old design the pillar went up to the top of the neck as you can see in the Cherry Cygnet below.
-The new design, the pillar connects under the neck making the harp more compact and lighter.
-Also the string angle is tighter also contributing to a more compact design which also makes it easier to reach the lowest string.
-This harp has also been redesigned to accomodate nylon, gut and fluorocarbon strings.
+With the new design, the pillar connects under the neck making the harp more compact and lighter.
+Also the string angle is tighter contributing to a more compact design which also makes it easier to reach the lowest string.
+This harp has also been redesigned to accomodate nylon, gut, and fluorocarbon strings.

 A Cherry Cygnet and a Koa Swan